zack-bitcoin/amoveo/docs/design/consensus_efficiency.md

 T = volume of txs per second

-B = the blockchain's consensus efficiency.
+C = the blockchain's consensus efficiency.

 F / T = tx fee for an average tx.